NxPKG/khulnasoft-docs/content/magic-network-monitoring/get-started.md

 # Get started

 To begin using Magic Network Monitoring, complete the list of tasks below.
-If you are an Enterprise customer, Cloudflare can significantly accelerate the timeline during active-attack scenarios.
+If you are an Enterprise customer, Khulnasoft can significantly accelerate the timeline during active-attack scenarios.

 If you are an Enterprise customer and would like to use Magic Network Monitoring and Magic Transit On Demand together, begin by [configuring Magic Transit](/magic-transit/get-started/).